FanielS/alx-low_level_programming/README.md

-This folder is an exercise for C tasks
+This is a C file practise repo